Arshpreet0991/Learn-REACT/04_states_in_react/states/NOTES.md

 setCount((prev) => prev + 1);
 ```

-- Here, prev contains the latest value, which is not yet rendered.
+- Very Important: So whenver we needs to update the state based on the current value of state, we use the above syntax.
+It guarantees us that our value is updated and not lost during the batch rendering.